 Where to eat on Mafia Island on a budget

 Ibizza Inn has a restaurant that offers western interpretations if you are bored of the local food.
 I find it hard to recommend them as I found hair and bugs in the food more than once and service was beyond ridiculous sometimes!
 Meals are roughly 10,000TSH ($5).
-Plus they have a great bar/restaurant area sat in the forrest overlooking palm trees and the surrounding wildlife.
+They have a great bar/restaurant area sat in the forrest overlooking palm trees and the surrounding wildlife.
 It’s also a great place to grab a beer costing 3000TSH (roughly $1.50).
 Soda costs 1000TSH (roughly $0.50).
 Ask to eat in the garden by candlelight where you have a good chance at spotting the bushbabies!

 The market is a great place to pick up fruit and snacks.
 From mangos, pineapples, coconuts and bananas.
 I never paid more than 100TSH (roughly $0.50) and they will cut it up for you so you can eat it straight away.
 From time to time you might also be able to find Samosa and cakes in the market.

 The only other places to eat are in the hotels and lodges where you can expect high prices.

 - I felt very safe on the Island and never had any issues with people being agressive or hassleing me, even at night.